paldhous/NICAR/2017/md_raw/r-to-javascript.md

 In the code above, the function `highchart()` creates a chart.

-Clicking on the legend items allows you to remove or add series from the chart.

-Highcharts works by adding data "series" to a chart, and from R you can add the variables from a data frame all in one go using the `hc_add_series_df` function.
+Highcharts works by adding data "series" to a chart, and from R you can add the variables from a data frame all in one go using the `hc_add_series_df()` function.
 Inside this function we define the data frame to be used, with `data`, the `type` of chart, the variables to be mapped to the `x` and `y` axes, and the variable to `group` the data: Here this draws a separate line for each `region` in the `data`.

+Clicking on the legend items allows you to remove or add series from the finished chart.

 See [here](http://www.highcharts.com/docs/chart-and-series-types/chart-types) for the chart types available in Highcharts.

 Notice how **highcharter** uses the `%>%` or pipe operator, also used with **dplyr**.

-Now customize the basic chart.
+Now we'll customize the basic chart.

 ```R
 # define color palette